MatthewEskolin/Garmin_To_Fitbit_Steps_Sync_Web/Garmin_To_Fitbit_Steps_Sync_Web/README.md

 ### 05/21/2022
 * Would really like to add persistant logging - but also want to the the app functional first

+### 05/25/2022
+* Setup Scheduler - (It would be cool if this could be done in a script in case we ever need it on a new machine) -Before we Create the Task We Need a way of checking if an activity exists on FitBit For the current day; this is to prevent the creation of duplicate data - especially when refreshing the token
+	 -https://dev.fitbit.com/build/reference/web-api/activity/get-activity-log-list/  consider using this to check if we have already uploaded an activity for yesterday